pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 Click the same button again and enter `None` in the new field.
 Your resource type "conference room" now has the "Projector" property which can be `1080p`, `720p`, or `None`.

+If you are using the properties feature to keep track of guides, you could create properties such as language skills, expertise, or target audiences.

 ## Troubleshooting